BananaBoii600/Internet-Speedtest/README.md

 # Setup
 before using the app, make sure you install speedtest-cli and tkinter in the cmd/terminal using `pip install speedtest-cli` and `pip install tk`

-The code can ONLY be used for personal use and educational purposes.

 # Thank you for downloading :)